-Examination for this course will be in the form of a written exam taken in Easter Term.
-This exam will last three hours.
-The examination paper will have eight sections, A to H. Section A will contain 9 questions that are drawn from topics covered during the Lent term lectures.
+Examination for this course will be in the form of an exam taken in Easter Term.
+This exam will last five hours and will be typed on a computer with a script uploaded by the student onto the examinations platform.
+The examination paper will have six sections, A to F. Section A will contain 9 questions that are drawn from topics covered during the Lent term lectures.
 Students must answer one question from this section.
-Students must answer two questions from the remaining section B to H. These sections relate to the modules covered in Michaelmas term.
+Students must answer two questions from the remaining section B to F. These sections relate to the modules covered in Michaelmas term.
 Students will answer three questions in all, and cannot answer more than one question from each section.
 Students will receive guidance on the examination from supervisors and from the course organiser.
 The examiners reports from previous years are given below.
 2014-2015 was the first year of a new syllabus and examination method and so earlier examination reports refer to a different system of assessment.
 Past papers can be accessed via the POL4 Moodle site.